São Tomé and Príncipe dobra: 2009 deal with Portugal

 In July 2009, the government of São Tomé and Príncipe signed a loan deal with Portugal, its one-time colonial mother country.
 The agreement was intended to tie the dobra to the euro.
 Portugal will provide as much as 25 million euro in a move endorsed by the European Commission.
 São Tomé and Príncipe claimed that linking the dobra to the euro would "guarantee stability" in the country.
 It is also expected to attract foreign investment.

 Officials spent one year negotiating the accord, which took effect in January 2010.
 The agreement follows a similar one which Portugal signed ten years previously with Cape Verde.

 Redenomination of the dobra

 On 25 August 2017, the Central Bank of São Tomé and Príncipe (Banco Central de São Tomé e Príncipe) announced a redenomination of the dobra, in commemoration of the Central Bank's 25th anniversary, with 1 new dobra equal to 1,000 of the previous dobras.
 Six banknotes (in denominations of 5, 10, 20, 50, 100 and 200 new dobras, with the two lower denominations printed in polymer) and five coins (in denominations of 10, 20 and 50 cêntimos and 1 and 2 new dobras) were issued on January 1, 2018.
-The old and new series of notes circulated concurrently until 30 June 2018, after which they are exchangeable or depositable in commercial banks until 31 December 2018 and at the Central Bank until 31 December 2019.
+The old and new series of notes circulated concurrently until 30 June 2018, after which they were exchangeable or depositable in commercial banks until 31 December 2018 and at the Central Bank until 31 December 2019.